neverRare/butter/doc/language/record.md

 );
 ```

 You can create another record value based on existing record value and extend it with more fields.
-You can splat as many record as you like as long as every fields have unique name.
+Every fields must have unique name.

 ```butter
 car = (